 Bram van Sunder helps financial institutions prevent financial crimes.
-He views banks and insurers as the gatekeepers of our financial system, with a key role in preventing criminal activities like money laundering, the funding of criminal enterprises and networks or human trafficking.
+He views banks and insurers as the gatekeepers of the financial system, with a key role in preventing criminal activities such as money laundering, the funding of criminal enterprises and networks for human trafficking.

 How Bram is building a better working world

-“The Financial Crime & Conduct Consultants team works toward building a better working world on a daily basis.
+“The Financial Crime and Conduct Consultants team works toward building a better working world on a daily basis.
 We do so by contributing to the integrity of our financial system.
 More resilient gatekeepers will automatically reduce the likelihood of financial crime.
 My team includes a broad range of experts with entirely different backgrounds and experiences.
-We work with both the public sector and our clients to build a better, less criminal world.“
+We work with both the public sector and EY clients to build a better, less-criminal world.